siran/writing/reports/Report on a Civil Housing Court Appereance, Queens, New York, USA/Report on a Civil Housing Court Appereance, Queens, New York, USA.md

 % An M. Rodriguez
 % November 20, 2025

 ## One-Sentence Summary

-Structured account of a housing-court appearance, describing conditions, procedures, and the later remote hearing granted due to caregiving and medical needs.
+Account of a housing-court in-person appearance, describing conditions, procedures, and the later re-scheduled remote same-day hearing granted due to caregiving and medical needs, instead of it being default.

 ## Abstract